Implement column mapping in your SaaS

 Do I need to integrate a backend?

-CSVBox gives you options:
+CSVBox gives you integration options:

 • Push cleaned data via webhook

-• Download directly from dashboard
+• Download validated data from the dashboard

 What SaaS industries benefit from this?

-• HR software importing employee records
+• HR platforms importing employee records

 • CRM tools for bulk contact uploads

-• Property tech platforms managing listings
+• PropTech platforms managing listings

 • E-commerce inventory managers